Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 6. Bayview Dog Park in Rowland Reserve

-It has a large grassy area as well as beach access into Pittwater, next to the boat launching zone.
+The park features a spacious grassy area along with beach access to Pittwater, right next to the boat launching zone.

-Also, if your dog desperately needs a professional wash, you’ll typically find a mobile dog wash service in the park on the weekends.
+As a bonus, if your dog needs a professional clean, there’s often a mobile dog wash service available in the park on weekends.

 Check the Northern Beaches Council website for more information.